 Remember that a stripper will remove a coating from wood, but it won't restore the wood to a like-new condition.
-You'll see a remarkable change after your hard work, but you'll still have with the same wood you had before (with or without its blemishes).
+You'll see a remarkable change after your hard work, but you'll still have the same wood you had before (with or without its blemishes).
 If a previous tenant or owner painted over your deck boards, there may have been a good reason.

-If you don't think stripping is the solution for your deck, take a look at two other possible solutions: Our How to Refresh Your Deck post shows you how to renew a tired deck, and Resurfacing a Deck with Composite Decking shows you how to replace old deck boards with new, composite ones.
+If you don't think stripping is the solution for your deck, take a look at two other possible solutions: Our How To Refresh Your Deck post shows you how to renew a tired deck, and Resurfacing a Deck with Composite Decking shows you how to replace old deck boards with new, composite ones.
 Otherwise, read on to see how stripping our deck went for us!

 Step 1: Prep your deck